In Association with Amazon.com

 (Janet) Taylor Caldwell (1900-1985) - wrote under the preudonyms Marcus Holland and Max Reiner - original name J. Miriam Reback

-Anglo-American novelist, a prolific author of popular fiction, who used often in her works real historical events or persons.
-Taylor Caldwell's best-known works include Dynasty of Death (1938), an epic story about intrigues and alliances of two Pennsylvania families involved in the manufacture of armaments.
-Her last major novel, Answer as a Man (1980), told a story of a man who begins his rise to prestige and power in the midst of the Depression.
+Anglo-American novelist, a prolific author of popular fiction, that reflected her conservative views.
+Among Taylor Caldwell's best-known works is Dynasty of Death (1938), an epic story about intrigues and alliances of two Pennsylvania families involved in the manufacture of armaments.
+Answer as a Man (1980), Caldwell's last major novel, told of a son of immigrants, who rises to success, but his dreams fall apart.

 Taylor Caldwell was born Janet Miriam Taylor Holland Caldwell in Manchester, England, into a family of Scottish background.
-Her father was a commercial artist, who formerly worked for the Manchester (England) Guardian.
+Her father was a commercial artist, who formerly worked for the Manchester Guardian, before moving to Buffalo, New York, to take up a similar post.
+Anne, her mother, was a housewife.
 Caldwell's family descended from the Clan of MacGregor of which the Taylors are a subsidiary clan.
-In 1907 she was brought to the Unites States with her brother.
-An uncle of hers, Henry Holland Caldwell, was a professor at the University of Florida just prior to his death.

 As a writer Caldwell was praised of her intricately plotted and suspenseful stories, which depicted family tensions and the development of the US from agrarian society into leading industrial state of the world.
 Caldwell's heroes are self-made men of pronounced ethic background, such as the German immigrants in The Strong City (1942) and The Balance Wheel (1951).
-Her stories dealt with ethnic, religious and personal intolerance (The Wide House, 1945), the failure of parental discipline (Let Love Come Last, 1949). and the conflict between the desire for power and money and the human values of love and sense of family, presented in such works as Melissa (1948), A Prologue to Love (1962) and Bright Flows the River (1978).
+Her stories dealt with ethnic, religious and personal intolerance (The Wide House, 1945), the failure of parental discipline (Let Love Come Last, 1949).
+The conflict between the desire for power and money and the human values of love and sense of family, was present in works such as Melissa (1948), A Prologue to Love (1962) and Bright Flows the River (1978).

-In her later works Caldwell explored the American Dream and wrote stories "from rag to riches" course of life, among them Answer as a Man (1981).
-However, the economic success of American capitalism seemed to her a Pyrrhic victory: "The whole country," Caldwell complained to a friend, "has become soft, whiney, whimpering, demanding, cowering, lip-licking, feeble – and stupid."
-(Kennedy and the Promise of the Sixties by W. J. Rorabaugh, 2002, p.
+In her later fiction Caldwell explored the American Dream and wrote stories "from rag to riches" course of life, the most notable work in this field was Answer as a Man.
+However, the economic success of American capitalism seemed to her a Pyrrhic victory: "The whole country," Caldwell complained to a friend, "has become soft, whiney, whimpering, demanding, cowering, lip-licking, feeble – and stupid." (quoted in Kennedy and the Promise of the Sixties by W. J. Rorabaugh, New York: Cambridge University Press, 2002, p.
 5)

-Caldwell's historical novels include The Arm and Darkness, a fictionalized account of Cardinal Richelieu, Pillar of Iron (1965), fictional biography of Cicero, the Roman senator and and orator, The Earth is the Lord's (1941), a fictional biography of Ghengis Khan.
+Real historical events or persons are often potrayed in Caldwell's works.
+The historical novels include The Arm and Darkness, a fictionalized account of Cardinal Richelieu, Pillar of Iron (1965), fictional biography of Cicero, the Roman senator and and orator, The Earth is the Lord's (1941), a fictional biography of Ghengis Khan.
 "Beginning with Genghis Khan's birth and ending with his first great victory, the novel is lushly dramatic, more operartic than historically accurate but captures its setting and customs effectively with a wealth of details."
-(The Biography Book: A Reader's Guide to Nonfiction, Fictional, and Film Biographies of More than 500 of the Most Fascinating Individuas by Daniel S. Burt, p.
+(The Biography Book: A Reader's Guide to Nonfiction, Fictional, and Film Biographies of More than 500 of the Most Fascinating Individuas by Daniel S. Burt, Westport, CT: Oryx Press, 2001, p.
 159) Though Hollywood bought the rights to many of her novels, they were not made into feature films.
 The Conqueror (1956), in which John Wayne played Ghengis Khan, was based on Oscar Millard's screenplay, not on Caldwell's novel.

 During the 1960s and 1970s, Caldwell contributed to the John Birch Society's magazine, American Opinion, which attracted aging conservatives and former McCarthyites and occasionally stirred up conspiracy theories.
 Caldwell argued that the income tax is unconstitutional and was created by international bankers to destroy the dissidents, and that President Kennedy knew too much when he spoke of "the Gnomes of Zurich" (Swiss bankers and financiers).

-The Devil's Advocate (1952), Caldwell's first science fiction novel. was set in the America of the 1970s, where liberal democracy has turned into a Communist style police state.
+The Devil's Advocate (1952), Caldwell's first science fiction novel, was set in the America of the 1970s, where liberal democracy has turned into a Communist style police state.
 Actually the work, which had much in common with Ayn Rand's thought, was an apology for McCarthyism.
 Caldwell equated reds and liberals.
-"I'm perfectly willing to forgive the bastads," she declared in a letter to William F. Buckley, Jr., an very influential member of the Birch Society, "after I've planted a good firecracker in their careers or rectums."
-(Kennedy and the Promise of the Sixties by W. J. Rorabaugh, 2002, p.
+"I'm perfectly willing to forgive the bastads," she stated in a letter to William F. Buckley, Jr., an very influential member of the Birch Society, "after I've planted a good firecracker in their careers or rectums."
+(Kennedy and the Promise of the Sixties, p.
 43) The Listener (1960) and its sequel No One Hears but Him (1966) were Christian fantasies about a sanctuary, where people tell about their problems to the Man Who Listens.

-In 1972 Caldwell married William E. Stancell, a retired real estate developer, with whom she settled in Ponte Vedra, Florida.
-They divorced next year, but Caldwell remained in the seaside community until 1974.
-Her fourth husband was William Robert Prestie, a Canadian and a former Trappist monk; they married in 1978.
+Caldwell had one daughter, named Judith, with Marcus Reback; he died in 1970.
+A few years earlier a burglar had broken into their home and fatally wounded him.
+The attacker had also pistol-whipped her; she was left deaf.
+Judith committed suicide in 1979 after a long battle over her father's will.
+In 1972 Caldwell married William Everett Stancell, a retired real estate developer, whom she had met on a cruise.
+They settled in Ponte Vedra, Florida, and divorced next year, but Caldwell remained in the seaside community until 1974.
+Her fourth husband was William Robert Prestie, a 60-year-old Canadian and a former Trappist monk; they married in 1978.

 Selected works: